matteoanzidei/Haters-gonna-hate-me-/README.md

 - Dataset.csv is the file containing all the data used to train and test the classifiers.
 - Train.csv is the file containing all the data used to train the classifiers ( 80% of the dataset).
 - Test.csv is the file containing all the data used to test the classifiers ( 20% of the dataset).
-- BadLanguageDetector.ipynb contains the code
+- BadLanguageDetector.ipynb contains the algorithms, the different classifiers and the results.
 - Split_Dataset.ipynb contains the code that splits the Detaset.csv into Train.csv and Test.csv.

+## How to use
+The code in the file BadLanguageDetector.ipynb must be runned fully from the beginning.

+## Tests